University of Kansas

 Contact Information to Applicants

-- Experience that required working both independently and as part of a team in a collaborative environment
+- Work history that required working both independently and as part of a team.

 U-Unclassified Professional Staff